 Our subsidiary Panther Drilling Systems LLC provides directional drilling services for El Toro Resources LLC, or El Toro, an affiliate of Wexford.
-For the years ended December 31, 2020 and 2019, we recognized revenue of \$0.04 million and \$0.6 million, respectively, for such services and, as of December 31, 2020 and 2019, there were no receivables outstanding.
+For the year ended December 31, 2021, we recognized revenue of \$0.6 million for such services and, as of December 31, 2021, there were no receivables outstanding.